NCBI-Hackathons/BarcSeek/README.md

 - Managing whitespace considerations in CLI file & making code compatible with Python style guide. [(link)](http://legacy.python.org/dev/peps/pep-0008/)
 - Add wiki-style section to provide use cases using various FASTQ files & barcoding strategies. [(link)](https://github.com/mojaveazure/angsd-wrapper/wiki)
 - handle compressed / zipped FASTQ files.
 Currently our program will only process raw / unzipped FASTQ files.

+## Credits
+Initial development took place at New York Genome Center, June 19-21, 2017 from a 5 person team from New York (4) and Boston (1) comprised of a couple computational biologists, a microbiologist, and a pathologist.

 # ![alt text](https://i.imgur.com/wBCpsf8.png)